-When it comes to quality, St. Croix rods are often at the top of many ice anglers’ list.
+When it comes to quality, Frostbite rods are a true contender.
 There are few companies that can blend superior construction with a fair price that makes any purchase pain free.

-The St. Croix Avid Glass noodle rod could be the only panfish noodle rod you’ll ever need.
-It feels light in the hand and the unique carbon handle is a nice feature that helps you feel the bite more than you would with a cork handle.
+The Frostbite Dipstick noodle rod could be the only panfish noodle rod you’ll ever need.
+It feels light in the hand and the cork handle is beautifully constructed with an integrated reel seat.
 However, don’t expect the same level of feel you get with a graphite blank.

 The line guides are slightly larger than our budget pick, so ice up wasn’t such a problem for us.
-A variety of lengths allows you to tailor the rod to your style.
-We find the 30” to be a good balance for hole hopping or staying put in an ice shelter.
+The 39 inch glass blank is longer than average but we find it to be a good balance for hole hopping or staying put in an ice shelter.
 Plus, it works fantastic with a Jawjacker.

-At just over $50, the St. Croix Avid Glass is our favorite price balanced noodle rod that is worth every penny.
+At $60, the Frostbite Dipstick is our favorite price balanced noodle rod that is worth every penny.

 When you are serious about ice fishing, it’s time to cross into the realm of truly custom ice rods.
 You’ll get everything you want with the performance to justify the price.
 Custom noodle rods are among the best panfish rods money can buy.